Sughesh-kumar/32Bit_ALU/README.md

 endmodule
 ```

 Use Save option or Ctrl+S to save the code or click on the save option from the top most right corner and close the text file.

-## Creating Test bench:

-Similarly, create your test bench using gedit <filename_tb>.v or <filename_tb>.vhdl to open a new blank document (alu_32bit_tb_case).

-## Test Bench :

-(Include test bench program here)

-Use Save option or Ctrl+S to save the code or click on the save option from the top most right corner and close the text file.